Fee bonanza on China's STAR Market IPOs passes by Western banks

 All but three of the STAR Market's 177 listings - raising US$38 billion - have been led by mainland Chinese banks.

 UBS Group AG is the only Western bank to be sole sponsor when it led a US$224 million listing in October.
-Zhong De, a venture between Deutsche Bank AG and Shanxi Securities Co Ltd , was sole sponsor of two deals last year.
+Zhong De, a venture between Deutsche Bank and Shanxi Securities, was the sole sponsor of two deals last year.

 For those underwriters willing to take the risk, rewards could be lucrative.